bhandari-nitin/Analysing-Twitter-Tweets/README.md

-                                                ##Introduction

-                                     ##Theme: Recreational Activities Trends across World
+# Recreational Activities Trends across Worldhem

-This project is a powerful web application to help you comparing you to others on many fronts in terms of recreation activities followed by people around the world.
+This project is a powerful web application that helps the user compare you to others on many fronts in terms of recreation activities followed by people around the world.
 Recreation is part of any human life.
 All human beings need some break from their hectic schedule to spend time on activities they enjoy like music, sports, dance, watching television etc. This boost their energy multifold.

 As part of this project we have collected 130000+ instances of tweets across the globe using Twitter APIs in form of JSON file.
 The JSON(JavaScript Object Notation) data is one of lightweight data-interchange format.
 It is very easy to interpret by human beings as well as machines.